 It pulled the plug on 23 March 2018.

-As per an offical statement from the company “Unfortunately we are at a point where we will not be able to fulfill our promise of delivering healthy and nutritious meal to the kids going forward due to constraints on our end and don’t want to falter on the quality of our services.
+As per an official statement from the company “Unfortunately we are at a point where we will not be able to fulfill our promise of delivering healthy and nutritious meal to the kids going forward due to constraints on our end and don’t want to falter on the quality of our services.
 Hence we are getting back to the drawing board and working to get back again to serve all the beloved kids in a way which will continue to uphold our vision.
-Until we figure out a way to do that, we will have to shutdown our services temporarily.
+Until we figure out a way to do that, we will have to shut down our services temporarily.

 So its with heavy heart, we would like to inform you that Friday, 23rd March 2018 will be our last day of services.
 We will be initiating the refund process on 26th March 2018 and whatever the balance credits that’s available in each subscribers account, it will be refunded to their appropriate bank accounts.
 If in case, it was a COD, then we would request you to send an email to [email protected] with your Bank account details so that we can deposit the same.

-vi.
 Just Buy Live

 In the year 2015, Just Buy Live was launched in Mumbai to offer retailers – a meaningful platform to buy directly from brands.